-- If you want to export to a certain dir, press the custom output dir button (default: input file dir)
+- (optional) If you want to export to a certain dir, press the custom output dir button (default: input file dir)

-- If you want to override orientation metadata, press the rotation button
+- (optional) If you want to override orientation metadata, press the rotation button

 - Press the scissors button (or E) to export the slice(s)

 - Press the camera button (or C) to take a JPEG/PNG snapshot from the current time

 - If you want to move the original file to trash, press the trash button

 Note: The original video files will not be modified.
 Instead it creates a lossless export in the same directory as the original file with from/to timestamps.
 Note that the cut is currently not precise around the cutpoints, so video before/after the nearest keyframe will be lost.
 EXIF data is preserved.